Melissa Benn: Personal life

-Melissa Benn was born in Hammersmith, London to politician Tony Benn and writer-educationalist Caroline Benn.
+Melissa Benn was born in Hammersmith, London, to politician Tony Benn and writer-educationalist Caroline Benn.
 She has three brothers, Joshua Benn, Hilary Benn and Stephen Benn, 3rd Viscount Stansgate, making her a member of the political Benn family.
 She attended Fox Primary School and Holland Park School and graduated with a first in History from the London School of Economics.

-Benn lives in London with her husband Paul Gordon and their two daughters.
-In accordance with her support for the state education system, her children attended state schools.
+Benn's husband Paul Gordon, a notable psychotherapist and writer, died in 2024.
+Their two daughters were both educated at local non-selective schools, in accordance with their support for comprehensive education.